-Employees are always encouraged to be thoughtful when using PPE.
-Ensure that all team members understand our Infection Control Policy for information regarding the use of PPE.
+Because of the nationwide shortage of PPE supplies, we encourage our teams to be thoughtful when using PPE and only use them where necessary for the activity being performed.
+Please ensure that all staff understand our Infection Control Policy for information regarding the usual use of PPE.

-We recognize that there may be instances where there is limited or nonexistent PPE resources.
-Our Procurement team works to ensure adequate supplies are on hand to protect our employees.
+We recognize that many have limited or nonexistent PPE resources.
+Our Procurement team is working around the clock to secure supplies to protect our staff.

-The Centers for Disease Control (CDC) has developed guidelines for protecting team members during times where PPE supply is limited or nonexistent.
+The Centers for Disease Control (CDC) has developed guidelines for protecting staff during times where PPE supply is limited or nonexistent.
 This communication summarizes those guidelines related to our business lines.
 (Review the full CDC recommendations.)

-Note: these guidelines are for use when the supplies of PPE are low or nonexistent.
+Note: these guidelines are for use ONLY when the supplies of PPE are extremely low or nonexistent.
 Some of these recommendations do not meet the usual CDC standards for PPE use, but should be considered when PPE supplies are nonexistent.
 When adequate supplies are again available, the usual procedures and PPE should be used.

-Employees at higher risk for severe illness from COVID-19, such as older people with chronic medical conditions or those who may be pregnant, should not be in contact with known or suspected COVID-19 clients or patients.
+Employees at higher risk for severe illness from COVID-19, such as older people with chronic medical conditions or those who may be pregnant, should not be in contact with known or suspected COVID-19 patients.

-Surgical Masks
+Masks

-When supply is extremely limited:
+When the supply of face masks (surgical masks) is extremely limited:

-- A surgical mask may be worn by the same person multiple times, with several different clients/patients and without removing the facemask in between. - Inspect the mask prior to each use.
+- A face mask may be worn by the same person multiple times, with several different clients/patients and without removing the facemask in between. - Inspect the mask prior to each use.
 It should always be removed and discarded if soiled, damaged, wet or hard to breathe through. - Do not touch the face mask.
-If you inadvertently touch it, wash your hands immediately. - Remind team members and clients/patients to use tissues or other barriers to cover their mouth and nose when coughing or sneezing. - Surgical masks may be used beyond the expiration dates. - If saving a surgical mask for later use, carefully fold the mask so that the outer surface is inward against itself.
-The folded mask can be stored in a clean breathable container like a paper bag. - For performing aerosol-generating procedures like nebulizer treatments (if N95 masks are unavailable).
+If you inadvertently touch it, wash your hands immediately. - Remind staff and clients/patients to use tissues or other barriers to cover their mouth and nose when coughing or sneezing. - Face masks may be used beyond the expiration dates. - Not all face masks can be re-used. - Face masks that tie may tear when being removed and should be considered only for extended use, rather than re-use. - Face masks with elastic ear hooks are more suitable for re-use. - If saving a mask for later use, carefully fold the mask so that the outer surface is inward against itself.
+The folded mask can be stored in a clean breathable container like a paper bag. - To conserve, routine use of face masks should be limited to activities where splashes and sprays of body fluids are anticipated, or for prolonged close contact with a potentially infectious person.

-When NO surgical face masks are available:
+• For performing aerosol-generating procedures like nebulizer treatments (if N95 masks are unavailable).

-• Use a face shield that covers the entire front and sides of the face, if available.
+When NO Facemasks are available:

-- Cloth or homemade masks (e.g., bandana, scarf) may be considered as a last resort to protect against droplets. - Homemade or cloth masks are not considered PPE and should be used with caution when using in place of nonexistent supply of surgical masks. - Cloth masks should ideally be used in combination with a face shield that covers the entire front (that extends to the chin or below) and sides of the face when used in place of a surgical mask.
+- Use a face shield that covers the entire front and sides of the face, if available. - Homemade masks (e.g., bandana, scarf) may be considered as a last resort to protect against droplets. - Homemade masks are not considered PPE and should be used with extreme caution. - Homemade masks should ideally be used in combination with a face shield that covers the entire front (that extends to the chin or below) and sides of the face.

-N95 and KN95 Masks
+N95 Masks